-There are several steps to follow before you can come to hospital for your procedure or surgery.
+If you are asked to come into hospital, there are several steps to follow before you can come to hospital for your procedure or surgery.
 This page will take you through each step in detail and provide advice on how to travel to and from hospital safely when required.

 If you are asked to come to the hospital, please follow these instructions for every visit:

-- Complete the COVID19 checklist before every single visit to the hospital.
+- Complete the Covid-19 checklist before every single visit to the hospital.
 (This must be done on the same day you are visiting the hospital)